TREE MUSEUM

 Tuesday, October 28, 2025

-Guest speaker Shelley Alexander will be joined by artist Adriana Jaroszewicz and Dezirae Gautier to discuss the various public perceptions of coyotes (as a pest, nuisance, or biosecurity threat etc.) and the challenges this presents for living in a multispecies nexus.
+Guest speaker Shelley Alexander was joined by artist Adriana Jaroszewicz and Dezirae Gautier to discuss the various public perceptions of coyotes (as a pest, nuisance, or biosecurity threat etc.) and the challenges this presents for living in a multispecies nexus.
 Alexander‘s research investigates human-coyote conflict and the effects of urbanization on coyotes, landowner experiences and media portrayals of coyotes, spatial epidemiology, and the intersection of colonial ideology, ethics, and coyote killing.
-Jaroszewicz and Gautier will talk about their art and research project called Coyote Portraits.
-Everyone is welcome to join the conversation.
+She discussed the details of one of her case studies of a family of coyotes who live in the neighbourhood of the University of Calgary, describing how they return to their ancestral den during a specific time of the year, and the challenges they face along this journey.
+Her discussion made palpable the gap between coyote lives and human ignorance and prejudice.
+Jaroszewicz and Gautier talked about their art and research project called Coyote Portraits, offering fascinating back stories of their respective experiences of coyotes, and their plans to develop a project with interactive media (augmented reality) to address human fears and misunderstandings.

-Members of the public are invited (but not required) to read Shelley Alexander’s co-authored article 'Coyote Killing: Where Species and Identities Collide.'
+Members of the public were invited (but not required) to read Shelley Alexander’s co-authored article 'Coyote Killing: Where Species and Identities Collide.'

 Dr. Shelley Alexander is a Professor in the Department of Geography at the University of Calgary, Canada.
 She has over 30 years of experience studying wild canids, specializing in wolves and coyotes.
 Her research (Canid Conservation Science Lab) spans from coyote ecology, ethology, and coexistence to ethics, landscape ecology, human dimensions, and geospatial analysis.
 She engages non-invasive methods and the principles of Compassionate Conservation in research.
 Shelley has provided expert review and testimony for international communities and developed policy/protocols for human-coyote coexistence.
 For more information, see https://profiles.ucalgary.ca/shelley-alexander